Amsterdam Centraal station: National rail

-Diagram (platforms are yellow, tunnels are grey, north is up):

 Other transport

 Metro services

 Amsterdam Centraal metro station (called Centraal Station on the Amsterdam Metro system) opened in 1980.
-It is the terminus station of three routes: Route 51 (Amsterdam Centraal - Isolatorweg), Route 53 (Amsterdam Centraal - Gaasperplas), and Route 54 (Amsterdam Centraal - Gein).
-In July 2018, the new Route 52 (Noord Station - Zuid Station) opened.
+It is the terminus station of three routes: Line 51 (Amsterdam Centraal - Isolatorweg), Line 53 (Amsterdam Centraal - Gaasperplas), and Line 54 (Amsterdam Centraal - Gein).
+In July 2018, the new Line 52 (Noord Station - Zuid Station) opened.

 The metro station is only accessible with an OV-chipkaart smart card, the national fare system for public transport in the Netherlands.
 Disposable cards for one-hour, one-day or multiple-day use are available at ticket machines in the metro station hall.

 As of 2018, the following metro services call at Centraal Station:

 Tram services

 Tram services at Amsterdam Centraal are provided from two tram stations on Stationsplein (Station Square), situated in front of the station's main entrance.
 Tram routes 2, 12, 13 and 17 call on the west side (Westzijde, Platform B) of the square, the other routes call on the east side (Oostzijde, Platform-A).